d18c7db/atari_system1_fpga/README.md

 * Peter Pack Rat - Playable, no obvious issues.
 * Marble Madness - Not playable due to missing trackball controls.
 * Road Runner - Not playable, boots, can coin up but has sprite issues, also controls not fully functional.
-* Road Blasters - Not playable, fails to boot due to bank switch error.
+* Road Blasters - Not playable, boots, can coin up but has sprite issues, also controls not fully functional.

 ## About
 FPGA implementation of Atari's System 1 (LSI version) arcade platform from 1984.